renovate-bot/GoogleCloudPlatform-_-aether/README.md

 ## 📄 License

-This project is licensed under the Apache 2 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links